maizzle/maizzle.com/content/docs/examples/dividers.md

 ---
 title: "Dividers"
-description: "Create dividers or horizontal rules for your HTML email template in Maizzle."
+description: "How to create dividers or horizontal rules for HTML emails."
 ---

 # Dividers